Lam Dong Province General Information

 The north of the province is high mountains, the Lang Bian plateau, with summits of altitudes between 1,300m – above 2,000m such as Bidoup (2,287m), Lang Bian (2,167m).
 The east and the west are mountains with modest altitudes (500m- 1,000m).
 The south is topographically the transition from the Di Linh- Bao Loc plateau to the semi-flat country.

-Lam Dong province has a tropical climate with the monsoon.
+Lam Dong province has a tropical climate with monsoon.
 On the whole territory, due to a complex topography, there is a difference in elevation and degree of vegetation covering.
-However, the weather of Lam Dong is temperate and mild all the year round, notable changes are rare in the annual cycle.
+However, the weather of Lam Dong is temperate and mild all-year-round, notable changes are rare in the annual cycle.
 The temperature varies distinctly between areas and the higher it is, the lower temperature is.
 The range of the average annual temperature is 16oC- 23oC.
 The dry season is from December to March next year.
-Rainy season is from April to November.
+The rainy season is from April to November.
 It is always sunny every day.
 The annual rainfall is not distributed equally in time and place.
 Its range is 1,600- 2,700mm.
 The side of the area towards the southwest wind (Bao Loc City) has a high annual rainfall amounting to 3,771mm.

-The unique tourism of Lam Dong Province is made from the combination of topographical, climatic and hydrographical factors.
-Together with its forests and regional flora and fauna, Lam Dong offers distinctive scenery with many picturesque lakes, falls, hills and pine forests.
+The unique tourism of Lam Dong Province is made from a combination of topographical, climatic, and hydrographical factors.
+Together with its forests and regional flora and fauna, Lam Dong offers distinctive scenery with many picturesque lakes, falls, hills, and pine forests.
 Some of the natural scenic spots include Xuan Huong Lake, Dan Kia – Suoi Vang Lake, Tuyen Lam Lake, Lake of Sighs, Valley of Love, Da Nhim Lake, Camly Falls, Datanla Falls, Prenn Falls, Pongour Falls, Dambri Falls, Bobla Falls, Liliang Falls, Voi (Elephant) Falls, Ponguar Falls, Golf Hills, Lang Bian Mountain, etc.

 Places of historical and cultural interest include some French-style palaces, Linh Son Pagoda, Linh Phong Pagoda, Truc Lam Zen Monastery, Dalat Cathedral, Cat Tien archaeological site.